-Yellow Tell- tale Light What It Means ٢ Transmission Temperature Indicator Light This light indicates that the transmission fluid temperature is running hot.
+Red Telltale Light What It Means ٢ Transmission Temperature Indicator Light This light indicates that the transmission fluid temperature is running hot.
 This may occur with severe usage, such as trailer towing.
-If this light turns on, safely pull over and stop the vehicle.
+If this light turns on, safely pull over and stop them vehicle.
 Then, shift the transmission into NEUTRAL and run the engine at idle or faster until the light turns off.